Collaboration & Reasoning

 How do children develop reasoning and social skills in collaborative learning activities?
 With this big question in mind, we have designed and conducted research studies in both China and the U.S. to examine how children collaborate and learn in the open-format, peer-led collaborative discussions and problem solving activities.
 We study the processes of learning and development by considering the impact of classroom participant structures, peer relationships, and teachers' instructional approaches.

-Culturally Appropriate Approach to
+Culturally Responsive Approach to

 Engage Teachers in Dialogic Teaching

-We work with teachers from Montana in design-based research to examine how educators can be effectively supported to scaffold children's collaborative discussions.
+We work with teachers in design-based research to examine how educators can be effectively supported to scaffold children's collaborative discussions.
 In particular, by examining teachers' learning trajectories, we aim to understand factors that contribute to the challenges that teachers encounter in employing dialogic teaching in their classrooms, and how as researchers, we can best support teachers in overcoming the challenges to engage children in collaborative discussions on a regular base.